kubernetes/community/community-membership.md

   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place.
+- Work with other subproject owners to maintain the project's overall health and success holistically

 ## ~~Maintainer~~